 National Estuary program (NEP)

-Congress created the National Estuary Program in 1987.
-Twenty years later, in 2007, Congress designated Puget Sound as an Estuary of National Significance because it is critical to the environmental and economic well-being of the nation.
-Also In 2007, Washington passed legislation creating the Puget Sound Partnership, a state agency dedicated to protecting and restoring Puget Sound.
+Congress created the National Estuary Program in 1987, and the next year designated Puget Sound as an Estuary of National Significance because it is critical to the environmental and economic well-being of the nation.
+In 2007, Washington passed legislation creating the Puget Sound Partnership, a state agency dedicated to protecting and restoring Puget Sound.